Bharat-dixit-0512/FULL-STACK-BY-AKASH-SIR/Readme.md

-# this is for class repository
+# This is for class repository